blacklovertech/Directory-Listing/README.md

-# Celeron Dude Indexer / Simple Directory Index
+#  Indexer / Simple Directory Index

 This script lists all files in a directory and sub-directories on a pretty looking page.
 Demo.
 All icons are embedded into index.php so you can just drop this file anywhere you want.
 Some configurable options are available in index.php.